 - Don’t forget to brush or scrape your tongue, a prime breeding place for foul-smelling bacteria.

 - Drink water and keep your mouth moist.

 - Keep your blood sugar levels in their target range.

 - Use sugar-free mints or gum to stimulate saliva.

-- Visit your dentist regularly and follow treatment recommendations.
+- Visit your dentist regularly and follow their treatment recommendations.
 Make sure the dentist knows you have diabetes.

 Bad breath may be a sign of something more.
-If you have diabetes, it’s important to be aware of what your breath may be telling you.
+If you have diabetes, it’s essential to be aware of what your breath may be telling you.
 Your understanding may save you from advanced gum disease or the dangers of DKA.